Melvin-Young/little_darrel/README.md

 * Neglect
 * Overfeeding
 * Overplaying
+During gameplay selecting Get Stats will return the health stats of your Tamagotchi, and selecting Needs Attention shows you which areas of the Tamagotchi's health need you to address.
+Happy playing.

+If the updates get too hectic selecting the clear option in the menu will reset the terminal

 ## Issues

 - Command line interface not working well with status updates from tamagotchi, sometimes if user is scrolling an update will mess up flow of menu